 System requirements

-The current version of TeraChem was compiled and tested under 64-bit RedHat Enterprise Linux 5.3 operating system running on Intel Core2 quad-core and Intel Xeon 5520 dual quad-core CPU machines.
-An Nvidia compute capability 1.3 (Tesla C1060 or similar) or higher (i.e. Tesla C2050 or similar) graphics card is required to run the program.
+The latest version of TeraChem was compiled and tested under 64-bit RedHat Enterprise Linux 6.5 operating system running on Intel Core2 quad-core and Intel Xeon 5520 dual quad-core CPU machines.
+An Nvidia compute capability 2.0 (Tesla C2050 or similar) or higher (i.e. Tesla K40 or similar) graphics card is required to run the program.
 Please refer to the CUDA Programming Guide for the most current list of Nvidia GPU’s that meet this requirement.
-A CUDA driver (270.41.19 or later) must be installed on the system as well as v4.0 of the CUDA Toolkit.
+A CUDA driver (367.18 or later) must be installed on the system.
+Unlike past versions, there is no longer any need to install the CUDA Toolkit.
 Details on how to obtain and install the CUDA driver are provided below.

 Because the binary file is linked against the Intel MKL library, it is recommended to run TeraChem on Intel-based workstations.